 Additional equipment was purchased through funds raised by the volunteer firefighters at events such as barn dances, waffle suppers and raffles.
 A second fire truck was purchased in 1923, a Stutz Bearcat, which had a siren and carried hoses to fight fire with water rather than chemicals.
 In 1940 a new Ford Pumper was acquired at a cost of $3,500.
 In 2004, the department purchased Engine 605 for more than $492,000 -- plus firefighting, hydraulic equipment and medical supplies.

-Under the leadership of Fire Chief Mack Borchardt, the 1979 volunteer department has grown to its present force of 133 career firefighters and 24 volunteer firefighters, many of whom have EMT or Paramedic certifications, with an administrative support staff of 20 employees.
-Today there are 24 computerized Outdoor Warning Sirens located throughout the city providing severe weather and emergency alerts.
-Firefighters are now dispatched by state-of-the-art computer-aided system known as CAD.
+There are 24 computerized Outdoor Warning Sirens located throughout the city, providing severe weather and emergency alerts.
+Firefighters are now dispatched by a state-of-the-art computer-aided system known as CAD.
 In late 2006, Frisco's new Central Fire Station and Frisco Fire Safety Town were completed.
-Frisco Fire Station #7 was opened in June of 2012 with architectural plans underway for Fire Station #8.
+Frisco Fire Station #7 was opened in June 2012, with architectural planning now underway for Fire Station #8.

 In 2001, The Frisco Fire Department earned an ISO Rating of #1.
 The FFD was one of only 36 departments in the United States to have this distinction at the time.